-Following a query from the Leitrim Observer today, the Garda Press Office has responded by calling on all citizens to demonstrate personal and social responsibility to comply with Public Health Guidelines and Regulations.
+In the statement the Gardai appeal to all citizens to demonstrate personal and social responsibility to comply with public health guidelines and regulations.

-Gardaí put in place a policing plan for a funeral that took place in Hartley, Carrick-on-Shannon, Co Leitrim on 27th January 2020.
+Gardaí in Leitrim carried out a policing plan around a funeral that took place in Carrick-on-Shannon, Co.
+Leitrim on March 10 and 11, 2021.

 The Health Act 1947 (Section 31A-Temporary Restrictions) (Covid-19) (No.10) Regulations 2020 are currently in force.